 The Peter Principle and How to Beat It

-There is ample evidence to support the Peter principle, but that doesn't mean it has to happen to you.
+There is ample evidence to support the Peter principle, but that doesn't mean you can't buck the trend.

 Peter Principle Logic

-This now-famous theory suggests that people who do good jobs are rewarded with promotions to the next level up.
+This now-famous theory suggests that people who do a good job are rewarded with promotions to the next level up.
 Each of those who perform well at that higher level is rewarded with another promotion.
-This process continues until each person gets a job that he or she just isn't competent to do.
-None of them now deserve a promotion, so all of them stay in jobs at which they are incompetent.
-All of them are one level above jobs they can do well.
+This process continues until each person gets a job that they just aren't competent to do.
+None of them now deserves a promotion, so all of them stay in jobs in which they are incompetent.
+All of them are thus stuck one level above jobs they can do well.

 While this phenomenon is clearly observable in many cases, it is not always accurate.

-- An individual may lack the skills for the new job but works hard to develop those skills.
+- An individual may lack the skills for the new job but work hard to develop those skills.
 Such people may have been classic Peter principle examples, but they are no longer.

 It's easy to see how the Peter principle took hold in the world of American business.
-The corporate world thrives on the competition among individuals for personal achievement, recognition, and promotion.
-But the pressure to move upwards has its perils.
+The corporate world thrives on competition among individuals for personal achievement, recognition, and promotion.
+But the pressure to move upward has its perils.